 The 3 parts are all important.
 It’s easier to come up with them when you have prepared as shown above.

-Start your public presentation that grabs the attention of the audience.
+Start your public presentation with something that grabs the attention of the audience.
 You should be able to;

 - Connect with the audience.
 For example, you could do this with a short personal story that relates to your presentation.